JazzJE/dynamically-allocated-mlp/README.md

 - Additional activation functions
 - More robust error handling
 - Performance optimizations
-- Better documentation of the mathematical operations
+- Better documentation, review, or fixes for the mathematical operations and backpropagation formulas

 ## License